Rohan5manza/Rohan5manza/README.md

 -    I’m currently working on several coding projects and ideas that take my fancy.
 -    Entrepreneurship is my passion.
 -    I am an avid fan of theoretical modern physics, including general relativity and quantum mechanics
--    I believe in the science of observation and deduction.
 -    Pursuing Artificial Intelligence and Theoretical Computer Science.
+Hobbyist in IoT and digital electronics.
 -    I am a coding geek, and computers are my passion.
 My ambition is to use my knowledge to create new revolutionary technology in future.